The Tempting: Seducing The Nephilim, by D.M. Pratt (BroadLit, Sherman Oaks, CA, 2015, 345 pages).

 - Genesis 6:4 – Contemporary English Version

 Due to this statement about “the greatest seduction leading to an orgasm and coma”, which I personally found somewhat comical, I felt compelled to inquire of Pratt in a telephone conversation and interview if any of that was part of her psyche or mental fabric separate from the story?
 Pratt indicated to me that we of course include some of our personal thoughts and makeup in the telling of our stories.
 When I indicated to her that because of this “happily-ever-after dream” and “greatest seduction”, I thought The Tempting would resonate more with women than with men, she countered by stating that she thought it would resonate with men also.
 Only time will tell.
 This had me thinking of John Gray’s bestselling book Men Are from Mars, Women Are from Venus.
-Listen to "East County Magazine Live!" interview.
+Listen to "East County Magazine Live!" interview with the author by clicking here.

 Pratt shares with the reader graphic sexual details and experiences throughout the book, as well as random acts of violence, in the midst of the serene countryside of the iconic city of New Orleans, which is known for its Voodoo.
 Perhaps this contributes to the book and the story being a page turner.
 One can’t wait to read what next will happen, and the resulting fate of some of the principle characters.